hafez-22/Athlete-Industry-Dashboard-Analytics/README.md

 ## Overview

-This project presents an end-to-end business intelligence solution developed to analyze operational and sales performance within the fitness industry.
+This project presents an end-to-end business intelligence solution developed to analyze operational and sales performance within the Athlete industry.

 The dashboard was designed to convert raw transactional data into meaningful business insights that support strategic decision-making across multiple areas including customer behavior, product performance, profitability, returns, and time-based trends.